 A sexual assault should not impede your educational experience.
 Under Title IX, each college, university, or K-12 school district must have a designated Title IX coordinator who is responsible for ensuring their institution’s compliance with Title IX, including through overseeing the campus adjudication process for sexual violence and harassment.

 - Help you receive academic accommodations, such as changing classes or exam dates.

 - Notify you of the right, but not the requirement, to contact law enforcement.

 In some cases, your university may also issue your assailant a no-contact order.
 These can extend to prohibiting online harassment and retaliation.

 EROC can provide direct assistance to survivors who are currently navigating the on-campus adjudication process.
-If you need our help, please contact us through our secure form.
+If you need our help, please contact us.

 If you are concerned for your life, we encourage you to call 911.
 However, we recognize that not all survivors are able to or feel safe in reporting to law enforcement.
-For options beyond law enforcement, please click our resources page here.
+For options beyond law enforcement, please visit our resources page.

 If you need immediate accommodations for disabilities caused by sexual assault, such as PTSD, anxiety, or depression, you can ask for help from either your institution’s Title IX coordinator or the office that houses disability services on campus.
 Under Title II and Section 504 of the Americans with Disabilities Act, institutions are required to provide accommodations for students with both visible and invisible disabilities.